yezhenqing/spatial-live/_sources/guide.rst.txt

 Input files
 -----------

-To launch spatial-live, you'll need to provide specific input files, with at least two being mandatory.
+To launch Spatial-Live, you'll need to provide specific input files, with at least two being mandatory.
 The first essential file is the image file, and the second is a CSV file containing properly formatted columns, each corresponding to different types of variables.
 To simplify this process, we'll use files from the "quickdemo/kidney" to illustrate the format specifications for these files.